luismetzger/sinatra-intro-lesson/README.md

 ```
 </details>

-We can can use this template in our index route to clean things up a bit.
+We can can use this template in our index route to create a nice HTML document.

 What would be the code we would add in the ``views/index.erb`` file to display all the team members:
 <details>